Fried Pickles with Herb Buttermilk Ranch

 For the buttermilk ranch:

 • In a small mixing bowl whisk together the buttermilk, sour cream and mayonnaise until completely combined and smooth.
-Add the chives, dill, onion powder, garlic powder, pepper, mustard powder and salt and whisk to combine.
+Add the chives, dill, onion powder, garlic powder, parsley, pepper, mustard powder and salt and whisk to combine.
 Cover and refrigerate until ready to serve.
 The sauce can be made up to 4 days in advance.

 For the pickle chips: